 Our Payor ID Number and Customer Support

-Arkansas Blue Cross’ Payor ID number is TLY26.
-If you have questions about filing claims electronically, please call our Technology Support Center at 1-800-633-5430 Monday through Friday between 8:00 a.m. and 5:00 p.m.
-ET.
+[Insert Plan Name]’ Payor ID number is [Insert Payor ID].
+If you have questions about filing claims electronically, please call our Technology Support Center at 1-800-253-0838 Monday through Friday between 6:00 a.m. and 5:00 p.m.
+PST.

 Self-Service Tools

-Self-Service Tools and Services are available to Arkansas Blue Cross Dental Providers through our Dental Administrator’s website.
+Self-Service Tools and Services are available to [Insert Plan Name] Dental Providers through our Dental Administrator’s website.
 Registered users will have access to all of the following online services 24 hours a day, 7 days a week.
-To register for any of these online services, visit www.arkansasbluecross.com.
+To register for any of these online services, visit regencedental.com.
 From there, you will be directed to our Dental Administrator’s website where you will click on the For Dentists link, then click on Register at the right-hand side of the page.
 Once you have completed the registration form, you will have a secure user ID and password, which will provide access to the tools on the following matrix.